andy-young/Respiratory-Care-Exam-Review/commonly-used-equations.md

 #### Exam Note :pencil2:

 This equation is used to determine the appropriate ventilator tidal volume V<sub>T</sub>.
-Once the wt is lbs is calculated, simply divide the wt in half and add a zero to the end.
+Once the wt in lbs is calculated, simply divide the wt in half and add a zero to the end.
 This presents a V<sub>T</sub> of approximately 10 mL/kg of body wt.